PurdueElectricRacing/BMS_Slave/README.md

 > Note: `task_txCan()` **DOES NOT** package messages.
 The messages are packaged in their respective tasks.

-The first thing that the task does is declare a CAN message typedef.
-This will allow the information to be copied into a header message for sending.
-Following this, the current tick count is gathered to allow for proper delaying during the task.
-The task checks the BMS queue to determine if the queue has something waiting to send prior to actually sending the message.
-If there is something waiting to send, the task will take the message out of the queue and begin copying the packaged message into a header "frame".
-A mailbox is then created for the sending of the CAN frame and checked to ensure it is not full.
-Then, the message is officially sent using `HAL_CAN_AddTxMessage`.
+The task does a few things in order:

+1. The task declares a CAN message struct to allow for the creation of a header medssage.
+2. The current tick count is gathered for later delaying.
+3. The task checks a queue to determine if there is a message waiting to send.
+4. If there is something waiting to send, the task takes the CAN frame out of the queue and begins the formation of a header frame.
+5. After the header frame is created, a mailbox is created/checked to make sure it is not full.
+6. The message is officially sent using HAL, and the task runds its delay.

 ### _**task_CanProcess()**_

 `task_CanProcess()` is the means by which CAN frames are processed after recieving them.
 The task does not run as an interrupt handler.
 Rather, it constantly checks a queue that is filled by `HAL_CAN_RxFifo0MsgPendingCallback` which is called by an interrupt when a CAN frame is recieved.
-First, the task checks if the queue has a message to process.
-If there is something in the queue, the task will take it out and begin a switch case statement to determine what to do with the message.
-If the CAN ID of the message is `ID_MAS_POW_CMD`, the BMS slave must either exit or enter low power state.
-The first bit in the data field of the recieved message determines what the slave is to do.
-If this bit is `POWER_ON`, the state of the finite state machine described above is set to `INIT`, an acknowledgement of command reception is sent back to the master module, and the slave module stores is connection status as connected.
-If the first bit of the data field is set to `POWER_OFF`, the finite state machine is set to `SHUTDOWN`, and an acknowledgement of the command is sent back to the master module.
-If the CAN ID of the message is `ID_MAS_PASSIVE`, the slave module will attempt to balance the cells of the module.
-In its current implementation, this CAN ID will not make the slave do anything.
-If the CAN ID is `ID_MAS_WDAWG`, the master module is attempting to tell the slave that it is alive and well.
-In this scenario, the slave module simply sends an acknowledgement back to main to let it know that the message was properly recieved.
-Finally, if the CAN ID is `ID_MAS_CONFIG`, the slave will attempt to set voltage and temperature parameters based on the information in the message.
-Using this, master has the ability to change the message rates for both the voltage and temperature measurements.
+The steps for sending are as follows:

+1. The task checks to see if there is a message to process in the queue.
+2. If there is something in the queue, the task takes it out of the queue.
+3. The task enters a switch case statement with the CAN frame ID as the target.
+4. If the ID is `ID_MAS_POW_CMD`, the BMS will enter or exit low power state depending on the bits in the message.

+> If the first bit is `POWER_ON`, the slave state is set to `INIT`.
+If the first bit is `POWER_OFF`, the slave state is set to `SHUTDOWN`

+5. If the ID is `ID_MAS_PASSIVE`, the BMS will attempt to balance the cells of the module (this will, more than likely, be deprecated via passive balancing)
+6. If the ID is `ID_MAS_WDAWG`, the salve will send an acknowledgement to master letting it know that both boards are alive and well.
+7. If the ID is `ID_MAS_CONFIG`, the slave will attempt to set voltage and temperature parameters based on the information in the measurement.

 ### _**task_heartbeat()**_

 The heartbeat task literally just blinks an LED...
 That's all...
 Simple and easy!
+However, a better system might be put in place in the future.

 ### _**task_Master_WDawg()**_